nicholeemma/MenuServe/README.md

-You should use this repository for all your homework and in-class work within 17-437 / 17-637.
-We will provide a different Git repository for your course final project.
+Menuserve(Web application) is my course project for 17-437 / 17-637.
+The final version is in hw6_deployment branch.